PierreGagelin/toto/robotframework/README.md

-# What
+# Robot Framework

-In this folder lay an example of robot framework usage
+In this folder lay an example of Robot Framework usage

 - simple file with Settings, Variables, Test Cases and Keywords
 - python library

 ## How to

-Robot framework goes with your python environment:
+Robot Framework goes with your python environment:

 - python3 -m pip install robotframework